Media Preview: Sept. 17; 9:30 a.m. – 12:30 p.m.

-WASHINGTON, DC—September 3, 2025—The Milken Center for Advancing the American Dream, a cultural institution focused on illuminating pathways to opportunity for all, opens September 20.
-The Center comprises a collection of historic buildings renovated over 12 years, including the former Riggs Bank, known as “The Bank of Presidents,” and the American Security and Trust Company.
+WASHINGTON, DC—September 10, 2025—The Milken Center for Advancing the American Dream, a cultural institution focused on illuminating pathways to opportunity for all, opens September 20.
+The Center comprises a collection of historic buildings renovated over the past 12 years, including the former Riggs Bank, known as “The Bank of Presidents,” and the American Security and Trust Company.
+It is located at the corner of 15th Street and Pennsylvania Avenue NW, across from the White House and the US Treasury in Washington, DC.

 “The American Dream is the ideal that any person, regardless of background or where they start, should have the opportunity to pursue a life of meaning and fulfillment,” said Michael Milken, founder.
 "Stories move us, and data informs us.
 The Center is built on both.
 For decades, our work has focused on the four pillars of the American Dream – education, health, finance and entrepreneurship.
 The Center brings these elements together so visitors can explore each one through real examples and clear data, then reflect on how to apply it in their lives.
 This is a dynamic, ever-changing project that will grow with what we learn from visitors, and in these early months we’ll use that feedback to refine what’s here and to shape what we build next.”

-The Geffen Hall of Dreams: meticulously restored, showcases perspectives on the American Dream through visual data, polls, poetry and personal storytelling.
-Overhead hangs a serpentine chandelier composed of 64 “fins” with 128 LED screens, filled with American Dream themed words added by visitors.
+Geffen Hall of Dreams: This gallery showcases perspectives on the American Dream through visual data, polls, poetry and personal storytelling.
+Overhead hangs the Esrailian Family Word Cloud—a serpentine chandelier composed of 64 “fins” with 128 LED screens, filled with ever-evolving definitions of the American Dream added by visitors.

-Foundations of a Dream Gallery: An introduction to the Center’s pillars—Education, Health, Finance and Entrepreneurship.
-A highlight of the gallery is powered by AI hologram technology, enabling visitors to hold curated, lifelike conversations with notable figures as they share personal stories of achievement and impact.
+Foundations of the Dream Gallery: This interactive gallery introduces the Center’s pillars—Education, Health, Finance, and Entrepreneurship.
+Each pillar comes to life through animations, games, object displays, and illustrated murals.
+A highlight of the gallery is powered by groundbreaking AI hologram technology, enabling visitors to hold curated, lifelike conversations with Serena Williams, Sara Blakely, Sanjay Gupta, MD, and Sal Khan as they share personal stories of achievement and impact.
+The gallery also features the Tapestry of Dreams, showcasing 100 inspiring stories, and the Talent Portals, a playful quiz that reveals visitors’ unique entrepreneurial strengths.

-The Stand Together Theater: A one-of-a-kind theater featuring a 270-degree viewing experience.
+The Stand Together Theater: This one-of-a-kind theater features a 270-degree viewing experience.
+Besides the main front screen, the theater features ceiling screen panels and immersive projections on the four surrounding walls.
 Every day, the theater will show a film created for the space titled America: Built on Dreams, where viewers will get a look at five different people’s pursuit of their dreams.
+The short 18-minute film tells a story of determination and grit, play and dedication and surrounds you with heartwarming accounts of people’s lives as they work to achieve their dreams.

-Kenneth C. Griffin Holodeck Experience: A 360-degree walk-in theater, which transports visitors to new worlds through multimedia technology.
-Its inaugural interactive adventure, The Perpetual Story Machine, a 35-minute experience, takes visitors on a magical journey through time and space to watch the American Dream unfold around them.
-(Paid entry; reservations recommended)
+Kenneth C. Griffin Holodeck Experience: A 360-degree walk-in theater transports visitors to new worlds through multimedia technology with an inaugural interactive adventure, The Perpetual Story Machine, which takes visitors on a magical journey through time and space to watch the American Dream unfold around them.

 Special Exhibition Galleries